sundaysenergy/ccd-content/about-ccd/index.md

 ## About CCD

 The **Center for Collaborative Democracy** is a non-profit, nonpartisan  organization that grew out of the MIT-Harvard Public Disputes Program.
-Our Board of Advisors include leading thinkers in economics, psychology, game theory and conflict-resolution.

 Our mission is to develop innovative methods by which our society can resolve critical national problems that established institutions, inside government and out, are failing to remedy.

+Many of our ideas have come from our Board of Advisors, which includes leading thinkers in economics, psychology, game theory and conflict-resolution.

 At this time, we are focused on bridging differences among an increasingly divided and angry American public — and creating a shared vision of our future that includes practical, widely beneficial, cost-effective solutions for growing income inequality, inadequate schools, soaring national debt and climate change.